M1ngiii/ds-practice-2025/docs/README.md

 - **Frontend → Orchestrator**: plain HTTP POST `/checkout` with a JSON body.
 - **Orchestrator → TransactionVerification**: single `ExecuteFlow` gRPC call that drives the entire event chain (A–F).
 TV internally calls FD for events D and E; FD internally calls SG for event F. Vector clocks are piggybacked on every request and response in this chain.
-- **Orchestrator → FraudDetection / Suggestions**: gRPC for `InitOrder` and `ClearOrder` only — not for event execution.
+- **Orchestrator → FraudDetection / Suggestions**: gRPC for `InitOrder` and `ClearOrder` only (not for event execution).
 - **Orchestrator → OrderQueue**: gRPC `Enqueue` after all verification events pass.
 - **OrderExecutor → OrderQueue**: gRPC `TryBecomeLeader`, `RenewLeadership`, `Dequeue`.
 Two replicas compete; only the elected leader may dequeue.

 ### Timing and Ordering Guarantees

-The system assumes an **asynchronous network** — messages can be delayed arbitrarily but are eventually delivered.
+The system assumes an **asynchronous network** - messages can be delayed arbitrarily but are eventually delivered.
 There are no timeouts on gRPC calls beyond Python's default.
 No total ordering of events is guaranteed; instead, **vector clocks** maintain causal ordering across the three verification services (TV, FD, SG).

 Events within one order's lifecycle are partially ordered by `TransactionVerification`'s `ExecuteFlow` method using Python threads:

 - A ∥ B (both threads start concurrently)
 - A → C (C runs in the same thread as A, after A completes)
-- B → D (D runs in the same thread as B, after B — D is a cross-service gRPC call to FD)
+- B → D (D runs in the same thread as B, after B - D is a cross-service gRPC call to FD)
 - C, D → E (TV calls `FD.RunEventE` only after both threads join; E executes inside FD)
 - E → F (FD calls `SG.GenerateSuggestions` from within `RunEventE`; F executes inside SG)